Web Applications Penetration Testing for a Multinational Retail Chain

 The Customer is a multinational retail chain that numbers 12,000+ stores operating across more than 30 countries in Europe, Asia, Africa and Latin America.
 The Customer focuses on multi-format and multi-channel services provided through hypermarkets, supermarkets, convenience stores, cash & carry stores, as well as via e- and m-commerce.
 As of 2015, the retailer reported over €100 billion in revenue.

 The Customer was planning to launch several web applications to improve digital customer experience at one of the regional branches.
-As the new applications were supposed to process customers’ personal information, the Customer decided to go through penetration testing in order to assess the security level of the applications before their release to market.
+As the new applications were supposed to process customers’ personal information, the Customer decided to turn to a penetration testing provider in order to assess the security level of the applications before their release to market.

 ScienceSoft’s penetration testers experienced in analyzing corporate web resources security took up the challenge.
 To deliver a comprehensive list of existing vulnerabilities, ScienceSoft offered to perform penetration testing not only for the initially requested web applications but also for the website with which these applications interact, to see if potential intruders could gain access to the Customer’s network.